solidjs/solid-router/README.md

 ### `action`

 Actions are data mutations that can trigger invalidations and further routing.
-A list of prebuilt response builders can be found below(TODO).
+A list of prebuilt response helpers can be found below.
 ```jsx
 import { action, revalidate, redirect } from "@solidjs/router"